kiboschool/course-data-structures-and-algorithms/src/lessons/week-03/efficiency.md

 # Recursion and Efficiency

 We left off in the last lesson with the observation that when calculating `fibonacci(6)`, it seems to take more recursive function calls than we might have expected.
-Let's more precisely define the efficiency of the recursive implementationof calculating the nth Fibonacci number.
+Let's more precisely define the efficiency of the recursive implementation of calculating the nth Fibonacci number.

 To help us do so, let's draw a *call tree* -- a diagram that illustrates how the recursive functions are called.